 Black History Month is one month of the year, but PhRMA is committed to working with stakeholders to ensure these issues are highlighted year around.
 We honor this month as a time of reflection, respect and commitment to fair and equal access to health care, medicines and quality of life for the millions of patients across America who rely on medicine and therapies to survive and thrive.

-Myisha Gatson Myisha M. Gatson is senior director of advocacy and strategic alliances for PhRMA.
+Myisha Gatson Myisha M. Gatson is former senior director of advocacy and strategic alliances for PhRMA.
 She brings more than 15 years of experience and expertise in health policy and public affairs to her role at PhRMA, where she builds collaborative partnerships and coordinates outreach to multicultural and LGBT communities.
-Before joining PhRMA in 2016, Myisha served as the director of provider & hospital engagement for the U.S. Department of Health & Human Services and worked at the Centers for Medicare & Medicaid Services where she helped states set up their marketplaces and implement the requirements of the Affordable Care Act.
+Before joining PhRMA, Myisha served as the director of provider & hospital engagement for the U.S. Department of Health & Human Services and worked at the Centers for Medicare & Medicaid Services where she helped states set up their marketplaces and implement the requirements of the Affordable Care Act.
 In her spare time, Myisha is involved in angel investing and being a homeroom mom at her children’s (Zion, age 6 and Zuri, age 3) Montesorri school.